-The IBA Libraries aspire to support teaching, learning and research at the institute by developing and promoting systems and resources essential to access relevant information.
-We, at IBA Libraries, strongly believe in offering innovative and customized information services and acquiring resources to encourage synthetization of thoughts and transfer of knowledge.

-Libraries at both of the campuses are regularly updated with the latest learning materials like books, case-studies, online resources (e-books and e-journals).
-Around 4000 new titles, at average, are added every year to the library collections.
-Specialized information sources like research published by the educational institutions, National and International Research Organizations, and government agencies are also collected to facilitate research.
+The IBA Libraries aspire to support teaching, learning and research at the institute by developing promoting and advocating systems, resources and services imperative to access relevant information.
+Libraries at both of the campuses are regularly updated with latest learning materials like books, e-books, case-studies, online databases.
+Around 3000 new titles, at average, are added every year to the library collections.
+Specialized sources of information consisting of research published by educational institutions, National and International research organizations, and government agencies are also collected to facilitate indigenous research.